IBM/cpdctl/README_command_reference.md

 <dl>
 <dt>--job-id (string)</dt>
 <dd>The ID of the job to use.
 Each job has a unique ID.
+Alternatively, the serving_name value can be used.
 Required.</dd>
 <dt>--project-id (string)</dt>
 <dd>The ID of the project to use. project_id or space_id is required.</dd>
 <dt>--space-id (string)</dt>
 <dd>The ID of the space to use. project_id or space_id is required.</dd>
 <dt>--next (string)</dt>
-<dd>The optional 'next' field from the response in string format, can be used to get the next batch.\nThe response can contain up to 200 results in a batch, if there are more results, a 'next' field is returned in the response which can be used to get the next batch.
-Supported on CP4D releases 3.5.3+.</dd>
+<dd>The optional 'next' field from the response in string format, can be used to get the next batch.
+The response can contain up to 200 results in a batch, if there are more results, a 'next' field is returned in the response which can be used to get the next batch.</dd>
+<dt>--limit (int64)</dt>
+<dd>The limit of the number of items to return, for example limit=50.
+If not specified a default of 100 will be used.</dd>
+<dt>--states ([]string)</dt>
+<dd>A list of comma-separated job run states.
+Availble values: Completed, Failed, Canceled, Starting, Running, Queued, Canceling, Paused, Resuming, CompletedWithWarnings, CompletedWithErrors.</dd>
 </dl>

 <a id='job_run_create'></a>